lu7did/Pixino/README.md

 # Work in progress

+- Dual circuit for input
+- BUTTONS hangs the application.
-- Incorporate QDX-like algorithm to generate digital modes as prototyped by Barb (WB2CBA) [project](https://github.com/WB2CBA/ADX).
+- Incorporate ADX/QDX-like algorithm to generate digital modes as prototyped by Barb (WB2CBA) [project](https://github.com/WB2CBA/ADX).
 - Prototype wiring for stand-alone +12V operation (internal +5V regulator).
 - Add receiver functions to measure signal strength (wire SPKR to A0, polarization, enable Simple_RX, etc.)
+- Add transmitter function to show audio level at the S-Meter
 - Customize useful functions in and non-useful functions on QCX-SSB firmware out.
 - Incorporate VOX mode for transmission.
 - Enable, test and deploy CAT work.